-There are a lot of moving parts to run your wedding business, be it if you are a DJ, a Wedding Planner, a Photographer, or whatever your role is in this $300 billion dollar-a-year global industry.
+There are a lot of moving parts to run your wedding business, be it if you are a wedding DJ, a Wedding Planner, a Photographer, or whatever your role is in this $300 billion dollar-a-year global industry.
 But do you have a grasp on the entire life-cycle plus sales funnels of your business?
 I’m not just talking about getting a lead, or signing up for a social account, I mean the entirety of the process.

 Yep, there is a lot to cover.
 But what is this infographic exactly?
-Well this is essentially two major sales and marketing concepts, first the basic marketing component of establishing your presence the second is now that content can be used (along with other elements) to be part of your sales funnel.
+This is essentially two major sales and marketing concepts, first the basic marketing component of establishing your presence the second is now that content can be used (along with other elements) to be part of your sales funnel.

 Since there is a ton of information here let’s tackle this all by each major section.

 The first step in this entire process is to “Prepare”, and there are a lot of spiffy icons here.
 Let’d dive into this a bit more.

 Your Website Is You, And You Are The Website